Italy allows docking of ship with migrants, ends standoff with Malta

-The European Commission also said it was working on a solution to share out of the migrants aboard the Diciotti with Italy’s EU partners after a request from Italy’s foreign ministry the previous day.
+The European Commission also said it was working on a solution to share out the migrants aboard the Diciotti with Italy’s EU partners after a request from Italy the previous day.

-“The Diciotti ship will dock in Catania,” Toninelli said on Twitter without specifying when.
+“The Diciotti ship will dock in Catania,” Transport Minister Danilo Toninelli said on Twitter without specifying when.
 “Now Europe must hurry to do its part.”

+But shortly afterwards, Interior Ministry sources said Interior Minister Matteo Salvini had not yet given authorization for the ship to dock.
+He was awaiting guarantees that the migrants would go elsewhere.
+The sources said they would not disembark before then.

-Since taking office in June, Italy’s Interior Minister Matteo Salvini and Toninelli have toughened the stance on allowing ships to dock in the country’s ports at a time of rising anti-immigration sentiment in Italy.
+Since taking office in June, Salvini and Toninelli have toughened the stance on allowing ships to dock in Italian ports at a time of rising anti-immigration sentiment in Italy.

-The Diciotti picked up 190 migrants on Wednesday from an overcrowded boat.
+The Diciotti picked up 190 migrants on Wednesday from an overcrowded boat on the high seas.

 But Malta said the migrants had refused its aid because they wanted to reach Italy.
 On Sunday, Toninelli said the small island nation should be sanctioned for not performing the rescue.